chroma-core/chroma/DEVELOP.md

 ## Manual Build

+Install maturin using `pip install maturin` and run `maturin develop` to build.

 To manually build a distribution, run `python -m build`.

 The project's source and wheel distributions will be placed in the `dist` directory.